 East Greenland Highlights

-This tour will introduce you to the highlights of Greenland: ice and ice fjords, impressive glaciers, an insight into the Inuit way of life in an East Greenlandic town and village.
+This tour will introduce you to the highlights of Greenland in a relatively small area.
+Be amazed by ice and ice fjords, impressive glaciers and gain insight into the Inuit way of life in a typical, East Greenlandic town and village.

 - See the airfield, rusted fuel drums and vehicles left behind at “Bluie East Two”, an American WWII base